|

 make dogs ideal for developing a better understanding of how genes work.

-Since they live with us in our environment and have been by our side for
+Since they live with us and have literally been by our side for

 THOUSANDS of years---dogs have the same genetic diseases that we do.

-I have worked for Mars Veterinary/Waltham for 3+ years facilitating the
+I worked for Mars Veterinary/Waltham for 4+ years facilitating the

-collection of DNA samples from people's dog to facilitate this exciting
+collection of DNA samples from people's dog to facilitate exciting

-research for the benefit of dogs and man.
+research to benefit of dogs and man.
 Due to the observations

 that I discussed with Dr. Keith Murphy--I was invited to get my PhD in